1847 West of the United States in Mexican Territory

 Films Shot in Grafton

-- In Old Arizona, 1929 (First talkie filmed outdoors).
+- In Old Arizona, 1929 (First talkie filmed outdoors) and nominated for five Academy Awards including best Picture.
 Starring Warner Baxter (who won the Academy Award for this role as The Cisco Kid), Raoul Walsh, Edmund Lowe, and Dorothy Burgess.

 - Butch Cassidy and the Sundance Kid, 1969.
 Paul Newman, Robert Redford, Katherine Ross (won four Academy Awards)

 - Child Bride of Short Creek, 1981.
 Diane Lane, Helen Hunt, Christopher Atkins, Conrad Bain.

 - The Red Fury, 1984.
 Wendy Lynne, Calvin Bartlett, Katherine Cannon, Juan Gonzales.

 |1847||Mormons flee persecution, leave the United States and arrive in what’s now Salt Lake City|